 Maybe I’m missing the definition of traumatic… Wrong!

-It took months for me to realize what was said to me was untrue, incorrect, false, inaccurate, wrong!
+It took months for me to realize what was said to me was untrue, incorrect, false, inaccurate, and flat out wrong!
 Yes, my experiences were traumatic, yes what I went through was traumatizing and it will stick with me for life.
 My experiences, as much as I wish could just disappear from my memory, will always be in my mind.
-I learned through lots of researching and truly finding myself and who I was that these symptoms were normal after a traumatic event.
+I learned through lots of researching and truly finding myself that these symptoms were normal after a traumatic event.
 That it wasn’t only normal but okay to feel this way.

 Never let anyone, whether that be family, parents, friends, determine whether it’s okay or not to feel a certain way.
 They aren’t you.
 They weren’t going through the experiences that you went through.
-Know that after your traumatic experience, with time, you can and will feel better, be stronger, and overcome it all.
+Know that after your traumatic experience, with time, you can and will feel better, you will be stronger, and most importantly you will overcome it all.

 If you have a toxic “friend” or “family” member here’s a link below on how to deal with the toxic people in your life.